As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Geologists typically field-verify the identity of a stone by leveraging its known properties, such as hardness and cleavage, and performing tests to match the performance of the sample to how they know a sample of a certain mineral would act.

 The best way to immediately recognize a moonstone is from its adularescence.
 It can look different depending on the sample.
-Hold the stone in light and examine it for translucent or semi-transparent areas and try to deduce whether or not it reflects or emits light differently than you’d expect.
+Hold the stone in light, examine it for translucent or semi-transparent areas, and try to deduce whether or not it reflects or emits light differently than you’d expect.

 If you have a raw sample, it should still show small signs of this property, but washing the stone is a good place to start.

-If you are still not sure, chisel off a small impurity in the sample or just simply chip off a small piece and see if the exposed area displays these symptoms.
-If you cannot identify adularescence in your prospective moonstone, you’ll have to resort to more complicated tests.
+If unsure, chisel off a small impurity in the sample or simply chip off a small piece and see if the exposed area displays these symptoms.
+You must resort to more complicated tests if you cannot identify adularescence in your prospective moonstone.

 Before you get out your hardness testing kit, let’s sit back a second and examine that glint you’re catching but don’t want to jump right in and characterize it as adularescence.

-One way that it can appear is so distinguishing that the effect has been given a name: “cat’s eye.”
-Many stones reflect light well, but the structure of the moonstone causes the light to not only reflect directly but also permeate deeper inside the stone, being visible sometimes as faint lines crossing in a geometric “X” behind the main reflection.
+One way it can appear is so distinguishing that the effect has been named “cat’s eye.”
+Many stones reflect light well, but the structure of the moonstone causes the light to not only reflect directly but also permeate deeper inside the stone, sometimes visible as faint lines crossing in a geometric “X” behind the main reflection.

 Another way that adularescence can present itself in moonstone is under the surface.
 The scattering of light through the stone will sometimes cause different colors to appear outside of the reflection area.

-Hold your stone in the light and turn it around slowly, looking for light or colors which don’t follow the same path as the reflection.
+Hold your stone in the light and turn it around slowly, looking for light or colors that don’t follow the same path as the reflection.

-If you don’t see any of these telltale signs, it is possible that your moonstone is too dirty or just shaped in such a way as to inhibit this glowing property.
+If you don’t see any of these telltale signs, your moonstone may be too dirty or just shaped in such a way as to inhibit this glowing property.
 If so, test it for hardness.

-Typically, stones that show similar properties to moonstones, such as opal, chalcedony, or labradorite are much harder or softer than moonstones’ 6-6.5 rating.
+Typically, stones with similar properties to moonstones, such as opal, chalcedony, or labradorite, are much harder or softer than moonstones’ 6-6.5 rating.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):